 The Development Permit Area is designated under s.
-488(1)(j) of the Local Government Act to assist on the reduction of greenhouse gases.
+488(1)(j) of the Local Government Act, as amended from time to time, to assist on the reduction of greenhouse gases.

 The Greenhouse Gas Development Permit Area is shown on Map #2, which is attached to and forms a part of this Bylaw.